The goal of this lab will be to segment the liver and the bones in CT scan of a pig’s liver.

 Visualization and navigation

-ITKSnap is a software used for visualization and segmentation of 3D medical images.
+ITKSnap is a software used for the visualization and the segmentation of 3D medical images.
 It provides a semi-automatic segmentation solution using active contouring methods, and also allows for manual correction of the contours of the organs.

 ITKSnap by typing using the